alexgaarciia/PacketOpticalLatencyRL/README.md

 it can solve a given topology.

 ### Datasets:
-- **crossMatrix_Milano.csv**, **nodesLabeling_Milano.csv**: these files contain information needed to solve the scenario proposed in the file "milano_topology.R".
+- **crossMatrix_Milano.csv**, **nodesLabeling_Milano.csv**: These files contain information needed to solve the scenario proposed in the file "milano_topology.R".
 The former is used to know connected routers and the distances between them, whilst the latter contains information related to the nodes.

-- **crossMatrix_Tokyo.csv**, **nodesLabeling_Milano.csv**: these files contain information needed to solve the scenario proposed in the file "tokyo_topology.R".
+- **crossMatrix_Tokyo.csv**, **nodesLabeling_Milano.csv**: These files contain information needed to solve the scenario proposed in the file "tokyo_topology.R".
 The former is used to know connected routers and the distances between them, whilst the latter contains information related to the nodes.

 ### Cases:
 - **case1_5routers.R**: Invokes the file "topology_solver.R" and solves certain scenarios of